Grand Hotel dei Castelli - Sestri Levante (GE)

 Vernazza is the village of Cinque Terre that more than others has kept the look of the seaside centre, thanks to its comfortable and safe natural harbour and a marine tradition known since past.

+Its name derives from "Gens Vulnetia", an ancient Roman family, which owned slaves who, once freed, founded the village.
+Over the centuries, Vernazza has enjoyed b economic and political importance, as evidenced by the style of its houses and its streets, adorned with rich loggias and arcades.
+Even today, it is indeed a noble and elegant village, perched at a steep cliff.
+The village develops along the river Vernazzola, now covered, to rise back on the slopes of a rocky outcrop that hides the village to those coming from the sea.
 Steep and close lanes go down towards the main road that leads to a small square in front of the harbour.
 Its houses, the same type of tower-houses of Riomaggiore, Manarola and Monterosso, are covered by a dense network of narrow carruggi and placed on different slopes that offer corners always new, like Palazzo Porticato, accessible by a narrow passage, situated close to the sea.
 Other architectural elements that characterize the village, go back to the complex defensive system that Genoa people organized to protect Vernazza from Saracens, from barbarian invasions and all their enemies.
+Through the natural inlet of the Gulf, was built a port for galleys, which, unique in Cinque Terre, was useful during the fight with Pisa people.
+The numerous fortifications, already erected before XI century, were repeatedly expanded in later periods.
+Today remain some interesting testimonies, including the Castle of Doria, the lookout - towers, the Tower and some stretches of walls.

 PATHS